-If your signal source is grounded, the signal-source ground and the DAS-1800ST/HR Series board ground may not be at the same voltage level because of the distances between equipment wiring and the building wiring.
-In this situation, ground loop problems can occur if you tie the two grounds together and the two grounds are not at the same potential.
-The difference in potential is referred to as a common-mode voltage ( $V{cm}$ ) because it is normally common to both sides of a differential input (it appears between each side and ground).
+Very often, the signal-source ground and the DAS-1800AO Series board ground are not at the same voltage level because of the distances between equipment wiring and the building wiring.
+This difference is referred to as a common-mode voltage (V{cm}) because it is normally common to both sides of a differential input (it appears between each side and ground).

-The most effective way to avoid common-mode voltage errors for single-ended inputs is to wire the inputs as shown in Figure 4-12 on page 4-13, using the U\CM MD input.

 Since a differential input responds only to the difference in the signals at its high and low inputs, its common-mode voltages cancel out and leave only the signal.
-However, if your input connections create a ground loop, you could see incorrect data readings resulting from the difference between the signal source's ground potential and the DAS-1800ST/HR Series board's ground.
+However, if your input connections contain a ground loop, your input could see the sum of the signal-source and common-mode voltages.
+Figure 4-14 shows the proper way to connect a differential input.
+Figure 4-15 illustrates the effect of a ground loop.